Do You Have Blue Eyes?

 Lesson Overview

 You look like a million dollars!
-In this lesson, students will discuss people’s appearances and learn how to describe how someone looks.
-This lesson features audio of a person describing various people’s looks.
-Students will also learn and practice the use of the verb “to have” and vocabulary relating to this topic.
-This lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+In this lesson, students will discuss people's appearances and learn how to describe how someone looks.
+The lesson includes audio of a person describing different people's appearances.
+Students will also practice using the verb "to have" and learn related vocabulary.
+Engaging discussion activities and worksheets are provided, carefully designed for both adults and teenagers to make the learning experience fun and effective.

 Lesson Objectives